anshul79/SF-Movies-Finder/README.md

 The solution focuses front-end JS code.

-Type 'npm run dev' to run the application.
+Type 'npm start' to run the application.

 In this project, there is scope of writing unit tests as well and improving the UI (CSS).